Civility Tennessee

 But songs change meaning as the world around them changes, and in the case of “Lorena,” time has changed this song from a sentimental ballad about soldiers’ lost loves into a symbol of the lost soldiers themselves and the general loss of the Civil War.
 At worst, this song is now used as a nostalgic recollection of an idealized past, especially by Civil War reenactors.

 Personally, I like to interpret Lorena as a song about memory, and the impossibility of forgetting those lost in our shared American past.
-The song itself–its “chords” and “words”–are complicit in this painful, eternal remembrance:
+The song itself–its “chords” and “words”–is complicit in this painful, eternal remembrance:

 For “if we try we may forget,”